 Two convenient Government Service Centers exist to bring service closer to county residents.
 The South Cobb Center offers an innovative Business Office to allow the county's customers to transact business or receive information about services.
 Both centers also contain full service Tag Offices.

 One of our primary goals is to maintain maximum dollar savings while ensuring required levels of quality.
-The Purchasing Department strives to treat vendors and contractors equitably and fairly by promoting competitive marketing through solicitation of quotations, bids, and proposals.
-Purchasing strives to bring the greatest value to Cobb County with integrity and honesty.
+Procurement Services strives to treat vendors and contractors equitably and fairly by promoting competitive marketing through solicitation of quotations, bids, and proposals.
+Procurement Services strives to bring the greatest value to Cobb County with integrity and honesty.
 This division provides assistance to the County Manager and the Board of Commissioners in securing procurements and future planning for Cobb County.

 The Tax Commissioner’s Office is responsible for every phase of collecting and disbursing ad valorem property taxes.
 The Property Tax Division bills, collects and distributes ad valorem property taxes for real, personal property, heavy duty equipment, mobile homes and public utilities.
 The Motor Vehicle Division collects and distributes ad valorem property taxes for vehicles as well as enforce local laws for registration requirements, insurance, emissions and mobile home ownership.

 The Tax Assessor's Office produces an annual tax digest that conforms to the requirements of Georgia Law and Rules and Regulations of the Georgia Department of Revenue.
 The Board of Tax Assessors, an independent body appointed by the Board of Commissioners, is responsible for placing a fair and equalized value on all taxable property.